DevOluwapelumi/Body-Temperature-App/README.md

 Data Export:
 Export your temperature data for analysis or sharing with healthcare professionals.
 The app supports export features to CSV format, facilitating seamless integration with other tools.

+Technologies Used:
+Frontend:

+Built using React.js for a responsive and dynamic user interface.
+Styled with CSS for a clean and modern design.
+State Management:

+Leveraged React Context API for efficient state management.
+Charting Library:

+Integrated Chart.js to create interactive and visually appealing temperature charts.
+Storage:

+Utilized local storage for persistent data storage on the client-side.
+Responsive Design:

+Ensured a mobile-friendly layout using responsive design principles.